aimms/how-to/Articles/125/125-execution-efficiency.rst

 =======================

 .. meta::
-   :description: How to improve efficiency of executing procedures in AIMMS projects.
+   :description: Provides coding techniques to reduce AIMMS execution time, including avoiding for loops, optimizing index order, and eliminating sub-index expressions.
-   :keywords: execute, solve, long, time, duration
+   :keywords: execution efficiency, bulk assignment, index order, domain condition, sub-index expression, sparse execution, profiler, performance optimization

 The time spent by AIMMS applications can be divided into AIMMS execution time ( including evaluation parameters with definition, executing procedures, generate matrix for solvers, etc), the time spent by solvers, and the I/O time.
 Here are some coding tricks that help you improve AIMMS execution time.